Cross-Market Alpha: Testing Short-Term Trading Factors in the U.S. Market via Double-Selection LASSO

 \textbf{Keywords:} Asset Pricing; Trading; Factor Investing; LASSO; Variable Selection; Market Microstructure

 The Capital Asset Pricing Model (CAPM), developed by \cite{sharpe1964capital} and \cite{Lintner1965The}, laid the foundation of modern asset pricing by relating expected returns to market beta.
 Yet, its single-factor structure proved insufficient for explaining cross-sectional return variation.
-In response, the literature evolved from the three-factor model \autocite{fama1993common} to the contemporary five-factor framework \autocite{fama2015five}.
-However, this evolution has led to a "factor zoo" of hundreds of candidate variables, raising significant concerns regarding data mining and statistical validity \autocite{harvey2016and}.
+In response, the literature evolved from the three-factor model \citep{fama1993common} to the contemporary five-factor framework \citep{fama2015five}.
+However, this evolution has led to a factor zoo of hundreds of candidate variables, raising significant concerns regarding data mining and statistical validity \citep{harvey2016and}.
 This motivates the need for rigorous, high-dimensional selection methods capable of identifying genuine alpha from redundant noise.

-While comprehensive meta-studies such as \cite{jensen2023replication} document a vast "factor zoo," the literature remains heavily skewed toward fundamental anomalies rooted in slow-moving, low-frequency accounting data.
-These value-based factors, while structurally sound, often rely on infrequent financial reporting and fail to capture real-time market shifts or sentiment-driven volatility \autocite{fama1992cross}.
-This leaves high-frequency, trading-based signals—which capture the fast dynamics of market participants—under-represented in dominant pricing models.
-Although purely trading-based signals are sometimes criticized for lacking fundamental grounding \autocite{Hanauer2021It}, integrating their short-term agility with traditional fundamental stability offers a more robust framework for explaining cross-sectional returns.
-Our study addresses this by testing whether these fast signals possess universal explanatory power that persists even after controlling for the 'slow' factors of the established US factor zoo.
+While comprehensive meta-studies such as \cite{jensen2023replication} document a vast factor zoo, the literature remains heavily skewed toward fundamental anomalies rooted in slow-moving, low-frequency accounting data.
+These value-based factors, while structurally sound, often rely on infrequent financial reporting and fail to capture real-time market shifts or sentiment-driven volatility \citep{fama1992cross}.
+This leaves high-frequency, trading-based signals, which capture the fast dynamics of market participants, under-represented in dominant pricing models.
+Although purely trading-based signals are sometimes criticized for lacking fundamental grounding \citep{Hanauer2021It}, integrating their short-term agility with traditional fundamental stability offers a more robust framework for explaining cross-sectional returns.
+Our study addresses this by testing whether these fast signals possess universal explanatory power that persists even after controlling for the 'slow' factors of the established U.S.\ factor zoo.